thefuadeniola/thefuadeniola/README.md

 - 🌱 I’m currently learning **Node JS**

-- 👨‍💻 All of my projects are available at [fuadleye.netlify.app](fuadleye.netlify.app)
+- 👨‍💻 All of my projects are available at [thefuadeniola.vercel.app](thefuadeniola.vercel.app)

 - 💬 Ask me about **react, next js, javascript**